-According to reports, adblocking is expected to cross 50% by 2017 end in EU, and by 2018 end in the US, so how you as a blogger, a website owner or an online publisher decide to deal with it is totally up to you.
+According to reports, adblocking is expected to cross 50% within a few years, so how you as a blogger, a website owner or an online publisher decide to deal with it is totally up to you.

 Curious again, I checked a few months again back using the BlockAlyzer Adblock Counter WordPress plugin, and I was shocked to see that the ad block users had crossed 35%!
 Now the alarm bells started ringing.
 I had to do something.
 Requesting users for Donations to meet expenses was not my style – and I had seen some blogs do it – rather unsuccessfully.

 Many such Anti-Adblock scripts are freely available on the net including several good free WordPress plugins.
 I used the Adblock Notify Lite plugin for WordPress that displays a sign to add block users requesting them to disable adblockers and whitelist my site, but that didn’t cut any ice and the percentage of users with ad-blocking software remained more or less the same.
 If you want to check out the plugin, do go ahead – I recommend it as it does what it says nicely.